-NBA suspends season after Utah Jazz player tests positive for coronavirus
+NBA suspends season after Jazz player tests positive for coronavirus

 (Reuters) - The National Basketball Association (NBA) said on Wednesday it was suspending the season until further notice after a Utah Jazz player tested positive for the coronavirus.

-The test result was reported shortly prior to the tip-off of a game between the Jazz and Oklahoma City Thunder at Chesapeake Energy Arena.
+The test result was reported shortly before the Jazz were due to play the Oklahoma City Thunder at Chesapeake Energy Arena.
+The game was then scrapped.

-The league said the affected player, reportedly center Rudy Gobert, was not in the arena.
+The league said the affected player, reportedly Jazz center Rudy Gobert, was not in the arena.

 “The NBA is suspending game play following the conclusion of tonight’s schedule of games until further notice,” the league said.